-During your meditation it is natural for thoughts to occur and your mind to wander, but by bringing your attention back into a focus point of the moment — such as your breath, an object, a sound, or a phrase that you repeat — you are practicing meditation and strengthening the part of your brain that influences:
+During your meditation, it is natural for thoughts to occur and your mind to wander, but by bringing your attention back into a focal point of the moment — such as your breath, an object, a sound, or a phrase that you repeat — you are practising meditation and strengthening the part of your brain that influences:

 - your focus

 - your emotional regulation

 As you practice this focused attention with a daily meditation routine, many practitioners would agree, and science demonstrates that you become much more relaxed, clear-headed, less overwhelmed with your own thinking, and maybe even a little (or a lot) happier!

 A simple practice of 10 to 20 minutes per day can produce some very significant mental, physical and emotional benefits that will influence all aspects of your life.

 Here are some common attributes often associated with the benefits of effective meditation:

 - Better sex

 - More energy

 - Sharp focus